 Web 2.0 over thin pipes

-Tuesday 18 July 2006This is more than 18 years old.
+Tuesday 18 July 2006This is over 18 years old.
 Be careful.

 The Daily WTF has a Web 2.0 entry: Incompatible with Web 2.0.
 Basically, a really fat Web application wouldn’t work well over very thin pipes.
 In fact, it was unacceptably slow because even with the browser’s page cache working properly, each request was downloading up to 600KB of data.
 The solution: install remote desktop software to a terminal server, and the whole thing works “amazingly fast”.